BarWanunu/Arkanoid-game/README.md

 - **The Boss Level:** A dramatic and visually rich level with building-like decorations and multiple obstacles.

 - **Dynamic Progression:** Levels can be played in a specified sequence or in the default order if no preferences are provided.

+#### Diverse Themes: The game includes unique levels such as Direct Hit, Wide Easy, and The Boss Level.
+Each level has its distinctive design, decorations, and challenges.

 Visual and Functional Enhancements